Manishearth/manishearth.github.io/source/drafts/zero1.md

 Now, when `name` is being deserialized, the deserializer only needs to validate that it is in fact a valid UTF-8 `str`, and the final value for `name` will be a reference to the original data being deserialized from itself.

-A `&'a str` can also be used, however this makes the `Deserialize` impl much less general, since formats that do _not_ store strings identically to their in-memory representation (e.g. JSON with strings that include escapes) will not be able to fall back to an owned value.
+An `&'a str` can also be used instead of the `Cow`, however this makes the `Deserialize` impl much less general, since formats that do _not_ store strings identically to their in-memory representation (e.g. JSON with strings that include escapes) will not be able to fall back to an owned value.
 As a result of this, owned-or-borrowed [`Cow<'a, T>`] is often a cornerstone of good design when writing Rust code partaking in zero-copy deserialization.

 {% aside %}